srimantapal205/Subject-Wise-Question---Answer/Azure Storage/Level-2.md

 ### Question 19: What is the difference between Azure Blob Storage and Azure Data Lake Storage (ADLS)?
-Answer:
-Azure Blob Storage and Azure Data Lake Storage (ADLS) are both storage solutions in Azure, but they serve different purposes and have distinct features.
+  Answer:Azure Blob Storage and Azure Data Lake Storage (ADLS) are both storage solutions in Azure, but they serve different purposes and have distinct features.
 Here's a comparison:

     1. Hierarchical Namespace:
         ○ ADLS: Supports hierarchical namespaces, allowing the creation of a directory-like structure with folders and subfolders, similar to the file system on a laptop.
         ○ Blob Storage: Uses a flat namespace.
 While folders can be mimicked through naming conventions, no actual directory structure is created under the hood.